logzilla/extras/contrib/makemeta/README.md

 The resulting rule would take an incoming event like:

 ```
-1.1.1.2	189		%SYS-5-CONFIG_I: Configured from console by cisco on vty6 (149.121.24.9)
+10.1.2.35	189		%SYS-5-CONFIG_I: Configured from console by cisco on vty6 (149.121.24.9)
 ```

-And append the new metatags to the original message, like so:
+And append the new Metatags to the original message, like so:

 ```
-1.1.1.2	189		%SYS-5-CONFIG_I: Configured from console by cisco on vty6 (149.121.24.9) DeviceID="rtp-core-sw" DeviceDescription="RTP Core Layer2" DeviceImportance="High" DeviceLocation="Raleigh" DeviceLayer="L2" DeviceContact="support@logzilla.net" DeviceRole="Core"
+10.1.2.35	189		%SYS-5-CONFIG_I: Configured from console by cisco on vty6 (149.121.24.9) DeviceID="rtp-core-rtr" DeviceDescription="RTP Core ASR" DeviceImportance="High" DeviceLocation="Raleigh" DeviceLayer="L3" DeviceContact="support@logzilla.net" DeviceRole="Core"
 ```

-Furthermore, you would now have 3 new "fields" (user tags) available in the UI for:
+Furthermore, you would now have new "fields" (user tags) available in the UI, for example:

 * DeviceImportance
 * DeviceLocation